dmikusa/cf-debug-tools/README.md

 This project is a collection of scripts that can be used to help troubleshoot applications deployed to CloudFoundry.
 See each script for more details.

-## GoRouter Access Log Stats
+## Cloud Controller & GoRouter Access Log Stats

-The `toplogs-gorouter.sh` script can be used to read the access log from GoRouter and generate some helpful and commonly used metrics.
+The `toplogs-gorouter.sh` and `toplogs-cloudcontroller.sh` scripts can be used to read the access log from GoRouter or Cloud Controller Nginx and generate some helpful and commonly used metrics.

-Included are top 10 lists of:
+Included for GoRouter are top 10 lists of:

-   - response code
+   - response codes
-   - request method
+   - request methods
-   - request path
+   - request paths
-   - request path w/query params
+   - request paths w/query params
    - user agent
    - Referrer
    - Remote Address